Sacred Body, Sacred Earth, and Sacred Stars

 How to Get There: Fly into Kona or Hilo.
 The farm is equidistant from either airport.
 We'll encourage people to coordinate renting cars and carpooling the 1.5 hours to the farm.
 Once you register, reach out to us, and we can help you coordinate!

 Pricing is per person:

 This retreat is for women ages 18 and up.
 All movement levels are welcome.

 Travel to Hawaii

 Transportation to the farm

-Payment plans are available until through October 25th.
+Payment plans are available through November 1st.